 Students requesting accommodations need to provide documentation that speaks to the existence of a disability and provides evidence of the need for disability-related accommodations.
 To qualify as a person with a disability, a student must have a physical and/or mental impairment which substantially limits them in one or more major life activities.
 Yale and Student Accessibility Services (SAS) provide reasonable accommodations to students with disabilities.
 If you do not have an assessment and would like to be evaluated, please review some of the resources that exist outside of the Yale community.

 Guidelines for Ideal Documentation

 Written documentation should be typed in English and be on letterhead, signed, and dated.
-Documentation should be provided as an attachment to students’ registration form, but can also be submitted to SAS by fax or email (as a .pdf to email@example.com).
+Documentation should be provided as an attachment to students’ Accommodation Request form, but can also be submitted to SAS by fax or email (as a .pdf to firstname.lastname@example.org).
 Provided documentation must draw a logical, clear connection between the functional limitations or impact of the disability and the requested accommodation.
 Some accommodation requests will need further documentation, and SAS will inform students what additional documentation is needed.
 Ideally, documentation will include the following: